 Using Less Paper

 Because I’m always learning new techniques and ways to improve my photography skills I read a lot of textbooks.
-Rather than buy these new, I try to get second-hand ones or do a book swap with a fellow photographer.
+Rather than buy these new, I try to get second-hand ones or do a book swap with fellow photographers.

 Things I need to improve